 One other key advantage of Office 365 is that it enables additional features on the mobile apps for iOS and Android.
 You can view and edit documents for free without a subscription, but Office 365 unlocks the full power of the mobile apps.

-However, if you are a casual user of Office and don't need to stay up-to-date, the "Home & Student 2016" can be a worthwhile option.
+However, if you're a casual user of Office and don't need to stay up-to-date, the "Home & Student 2016" can be a worthwhile option.
 The value comes down to comparing how long you think you'll keep the version versus the monthly costs of Office 365.

 Another option is PowerPoint Online, the totally free version of PowerPoint that you can use inside a web browser.
 If you've used Google Drive's productivity apps like Docs or Sheets, this is Microsoft's answer.